-By making the switch to the Qvera Interface Engine, Revere Health not only addressed its continuity concerns, but also improved workflows, simplified interfacing, moved integration work back in house instead of outsourcing to expensive consultants, and increased the amount of patient data it could exchange with other medical facilities, state regstries and health information exchanges.
+By making the switch to the Qvera Interface Engine, Revere Health not only addressed its continuity concerns, but also improved workflows, simplified interfacing, moved integration work back in house instead of outsourcing, and increased the amount of patient data it could exchange with other medical facilities, state regstries and health information exchanges.

 Replacing the ConnectR interface engine lowers costs and enables bi-directional data exchange with state registries, local hospitals and in-house IT systems